Neuroscientist David Eagleman aims to give deaf people a new way to hear—and upgrade everyone else’s senses too.

 This is more than an idle question.
 Recent research into decoding animal speech — mainly with dolphins and prairie dogs — has found that animals have far more sophisticated syntax and vocabulary than previously suspected.
-Eagleman suspects that if I wore one of his devices around my pack of dogs for a while, sooner or later, the buzzes I feel might end up meaning a lot more than I think they mean today.
+Eagleman suspects that if I wore one of his devices around my pack of dogs for a while, sooner or later, I might be able to detect things that set them off.

 For most of human existence, how our senses perceive reality and how our brain uses those perceptions to shape our world have been mysteries.
 We now may be at a turning point.
 We are entering an era where technology is not only replacing senses we’ve lost but giving us ones we’ve never had before.
 Will we even know what it’s like to be a bat?
 Maybe, maybe not.
 But never before has the nature of reality been so pliable and our ability to experiment with alternate umwelts been so powerful.

 This article was updated on January 26, 2019, to delete an incorrect reference to the devices’ release dates and to clarify the description of the unpublished experiment with deaf subjects.